 Fraud protection isn’t the only benefit you’ll get by setting up mobile alerts.
 Mobile alerts can remind you when your next credit card payment is due and let you know when your most recent payment has gone through.
 You can also receive notifications every time your account reaches a certain balance—or every time you make a purchase above a certain dollar amount.
 You can even get a notification every time there is a new charge on your card.

 Freeze your credit reports

 Protecting your current credit accounts from fraud is an important step—but what if identity thieves try to take out new lines of credit under your name?
 The best way to protect yourself from this kind of credit card fraud is by freezing your credit reports.

 When your Equifax, Experian and TransUnion credit reports are frozen, anyone who tries to open a credit card or apply for a loan under your name will be declined.
-This prevents identity thieves from taking out credit cards or loans under your name, but it also prevents you from opening new lines of credit—so if you want to apply for a new credit card, take out a personal loan or shop for a mortgage, you’ll need to thaw your credit freeze first.
+This prevents identity thieves from taking out credit cards or loans under your name, but it also prevents you from opening new lines of credit—so if you want to apply for a new credit card, shop for a mortgage or take out a personal loan, you’ll need to thaw your credit freeze first.

 The bottom line